bird icon

 Utility-scale battery storage systems are large banks of batteries connected to the electric grid via a transmission line.

-Battery storage adds greater reliability and resilience to the electrical grid.
+Battery storage adds reliability and resilience to the electrical grid.
 During times of peak energy generation, such as when power from solar or wind is in abundance, batteries can be charged to capture excess generation.
 Batteries can then discharge this stored generation into the grid during times of peak energy demand.

 Battery storage devices do not generate any air emissions or harmful radiation and involve little to no fire risk when properly designed, installed, tested and operated.
 The battery storage systems contain protection and control features, including a battery management system that shuts down when operational environments are anything less than optimal.
 The project must obtain necessary permits and receive sign-off and approval from the local fire marshal and permitting authorities before the facility may be considered operational.